 Daily Bread Food Bank believes that research is critical to creating social change to reduce poverty.
 Because research is only meaningful if it is acted on and used, Daily Bread works to ensure that our findings are accessible and widely available to those who want to learn about the root causes of hunger and poverty in the GTA.
 Our research and publications are key tools in our work with government outreach and public education.
 Our publications represent work done by Daily Bread over the years to educate and engage the public and to push the government toward innovative and realistic policy solutions for hunger.

-Filing Income Taxes and Accessing Food Banks: Are Ontarians with low-income getting the benefits they are entitled to?
+Filing Income Taxes and Accessing Food Banks: Are Ontarians With Low-Income Getting the Benefits They are Entitled To?

 There are already new provincial tax credits which could provide people with payments even when there is no taxable income.
-The likelihood of people getting money that they are entitled to is dependent on them filing their tax returns.
+The likelihood of people getting money that they are entitled to is dependent on their filing a tax return.
 Using results from the 2006 Who’s Hungry Survey of people accessing food banks, we explore the extent to which people experiencing poverty file their income taxes.
 We also see who might be missing out on possible benefits, both now and in the future.

 Social Assistance Review Advisory Council Report

-The council was chaired by Daily Bread Executive Director Gail Nyberg, and included Research Director Michael Oliphant.
+The council was chaired by Daily Bread Executive Director Gail Nyberg, and included Public Affairs Director Michael Oliphant.
 The full report was released in June 2010 and has recommendations for conducting a review of Ontario’s income security system, focusing on six “strategies for reform”.
 The short-term changes were originally submitted in February 2010.
 Four of the thirteen recommendations were announced by Minister Meilluer alongside the provincial budget in March 2010.

 Both reports can be downloaded below.